Description

 The audio signal is delicate.
 It can easily be distorted.
 There are several indicators.
 Vocals can sound grainy or harsh.
 Midrange is a bit fuzzy - too much harmonics.
 Bass can be muddy.

 My system has substantial power conditioning to clean out noise carried within the circuitry wiring.
-This commentary is specifically about noise radiating out from the wiring itself - and some components themselves.
-Noise = EMI, RFI and Induction.
+Aka - conducting EMI.
+This commentary is specifically about noise being emitted from the components themselves - and the wiring itself.
+Aka - radiating EMI.

 1) Large transformers inside component cases. e.g.: Amplifier, isolation transformer, balanced power transformer, power regenerator.